mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 As your cells start to engraft you mary experience bone pain or a rash on your body.

 ### The Outpatient BMT Clinic
-After your transplant you will receive all your care in the outpatient BMT clinic - the same place where you had your chemotherapy and your transplant.
-Each morning you will return to the Outpatient BMT Clinic, just like you did on the mornings before chemotherapy and your transplant.
+After your transplant you will receive all your care in the Outpatient BMT Clinic&mdash;the same place where you had your chemotherapy and your transplant.
+Each morning you will return to the clinic, just like you did on the mornings before chemotherapy and your transplant.

-You should arrive at the clinic at 8am.
+You should arrive at the clinic at 8:00am.
 You will remain at the clinic for most of the day.

-When you come to the clinic you should wear every-day, comfortable clothing that allows for easy access to your catheter; shirts that open at the front, sweatshirts, large t-shirts.
-Nothing that is too difficult to take off or put back on again.
+When you come to the clinic you should wear every-day, comfortable clothing that allows for easy access to your catheter; shirts that open at the front, sweatshirts, and large t-shirts.
+Avoid wearing clothing that is too difficult to take off or put back on again.

 You should bring these items to the clinic with you each day:

-* A list of all prescription and non-prescription medications you are taking with dosages and frequency.
-This should include vitamins, nutritional supplements, herbal products and over-the-counter medications.
+* A list of all prescription and non-prescription medications you are taking, along with with dosages and frequency.
+This should include patches, creams, vitamins, nutritional supplements, herbal products and over-the-counter medications.
 * All the prescription medications you were instructed to take during the bone marrow transplant period.
-* Your temperature and oral intake record
+* Your temperature and oral intake diary.
-* Books, newspapers, an audio player, a laptop or tablet computer - whatever you need to pass the time.
+* Books, newspapers, an audio player, a laptop or tablet computer&mdash;whatever you need to pass the time.

-Once you arrive you will check in with the session assistant.
-A nurse practitioner will sit with you and your caregiver and you'll be asked a series of questions about how you feel.
-The nurse practitioner will check the Temperature and Oral Intake Diary.
+Once you arrive, you will check in with the session assistant.
+Your NP will sit with you and your caregiver and you'll be asked a series of questions about how you feel.
+Your NP will check the Temperature and Oral Intake Diary.

 Once you've checked in, you'll be brought to an examination room where you'll be examined physically and your vital signs will be checked.